-- 26 The assessment of the airline agreement covers: - whether the applicants expect to enter into other agreements in the immediate future, either if the agreement is implemented or if it is not - whether the applicants expect to maintain other existing agreements, either if the agreement is implemented or if it is not - how the set of routes (of identified relevant markets) operated by the applicants are expected to differ between the factual and the counterfactual - the expected level of cooperation between the applicants without the agreement. - 27 If the applicants expect to enter or exit a route, they are expected to provide evidence of past, current and expected profitability on those routes to support their claim.
+- 28 The factual and counterfactual(s) assessment includes: - if the applicants expect to enter into other cooperation agreements in the immediate future, both if the agreement is implemented and if it is not - if the applicants expect to maintain other existing cooperation agreements, both if the agreement is implemented and if it is not - how the set of routes (of identified relevant markets) operated by the applicants are expected to differ between the factual and the counterfactual - the expected level of cooperation between the applicants without the cooperation agreement. - 29 Applicants are expected to provide evidence of past, current and expected passengers and capacity utilisation on those routes to justify why specific markets or routes, if any, are not economically viable.
+Evidence should include contemporaneous board or management level documents supporting any claims of entry or exit, such as evidence that indicates a trend in reducing passengers over a sustained period and reasonable efforts made to rectify the situation.